- Quick troubleshooting procedure

 1- Verify that the agent is able to resolve the server's fully qualified domain name (FQDN):

-2- Verify with telnet that no network firewalls are blocking the agent's connection to the NetBeez server:
+2- Verify with telnet that no network firewalls are blocking the agent's connection to the NetBeez server by using any of the following two commands:

 telnet <server_FQDN> 20018

 Step 4 - Is the agent receiving a DHCP lease?

 Check the logs of your DHCP server and verify that the server offers an IP address to the agent’s MAC address.
 The agent's MAC address can be located on the case.

 Step 5 - Check the NetBeez license file